TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 3. Billing and cost management access is not assigned to admin user by default but these access are assign to root user by default.
 4. Only root user can close your AWS account and IAM admin can't close the account.

+5. Support plan can only be changed by root user and not by IAM admin.